shoui520/shoui520.github.io/docs/vn.md

 ![Image](img/textractor5.jpg)

 All done!
 Enjoy the reading!! :smirk_cat:

 You can track how much characters you have read using the indicator in the top right corner of the texthooking page.
+You can choose to keep the text when you refresh the page, or just the character count, or nothing.

 !!! info "Can't hook?"
 	Try referring to the [H-Code list @ Visual Novel Texthooking Wiki](https://vn-hooking.fandom.com/wiki/H-Code)